10 New Year’s Resolutions for the Small Business Owner

 By taking time to re-evaluate, you’ll find process steps that lead to zero customer benefit, and counter intuitively, you’ll find missing steps the customer would appreciate.

 Be Cognizant of Revenue Concentrations

 Today’s businesses come and go.
-Diversity of customer and supplier is important, to provide shelter from an unexpected closing or sale of a business, or potential market lapse.
+Diversity of customer and supplier is important, to provide shelter from an unexpected closing or sale of a business, or potential market lapse (or a pandemic!).
 I’ve seen insurance brokers fail because they only sold policies from one company which eventually lost its rating.
 Perhaps thousands of construction companies have failed because they specialized only in certain box retail chains, which eventually went the way of online shopping.

 Successful and lasting businesses are generally diversified in their customer base, and not dependent on the success of one or two customers or suppliers or other factors outside of their control.
 Not only does a broader customer base mitigate business risk, the company’s enterprise value will always be greater without that risk.

 Begin the New Year by finding ways to diversify, starting with your customer base.
 In most cases, you want to avoid one customer accounting for more than 15% of your revenue.
 Generally speaking, when one customer exceeds this threshold, accounting standards will require the information to be disclosed in financial statements sent to banks and other financial resource providers.
 Due to the underlying business risk, this further complicates your problem.
 Incentivize sales teams to broaden your customer base or geographic territory.

 In the worst case, if you still can’t remove the large customer concentration, attempt to negotiate long-term contracts in a manner that make it difficult for the customer to change vendors.